jdockerty/gitlias/README.md

 **Note: this currently writes to the global git config.**

-You can view all configured aliases and the current one using `gitlias --list`
+You can view all configured aliases using `gitlias list` and the current one with `gitlias list --current`.

 If you no longer wish to use an alias, you can remove is using `gitlias rm <alias_name>`.